What rights do I have on the remote resource?

 Applications & Images

-Why aren’t there offices/productivity applications installed in each environment?
+Why aren’t there office/productivity applications installed in each environment?

 The purpose of each VCL environment is to provide someone access to an application or group of applications that the person wouldn’t have access to already.
 There are many Office/Productivity Suites available that can be installed on each user’s machine that will be used to connect to the VCL system.
 OpenOffice is available for free and is compatible with Microsoft Office.